 In general, dead animals are not accepted for necropsy or disposal where there is no previous client-patient relationship.
-However, if the animal is accepted, no medical record number will be assigned, but an individual Vetstar record will be created.
-The patient’s permanent ID or name shall be used in the patient name field in Vetstar.
+However, if the animal is accepted, a medical record number will be assigned and a new patient fee assessed The patient’s permanent ID or name shall be used in the patient name field in the health information system.
 Sex, Breed, DOB if known should be entered.
-No New Patient Record Fee will be assessed.

-For Large Animal/FARMS patients presenting to the hospital that has only been seen on a farm, a patient will be created in HIS naming the patient with the format of necropsy year and date (example: Necropsy20201231)
+For Large Animal/FARMS patients presenting to hospital that have only been seen on farm, a patient will be created in HIS naming the patient with the format of necropsy year and date (example: Necropsy20201231)

 DRUGS AND SUPPLIES

 Drugs and Supplies sold for specific VTH patients are to be sold under that animal’s Medical Record Number.
 If the patient is a VTH employee’s personal animal, and the patient has not been seen by a VTH service, a medical record number and new patient fee shall be assessed.